ItsAJ517/coding-journey/java/2025/February 2025/reflections-february2025.md

 I have applied all of these concepts in the program 'GalToLitTable.java'.

-Strengths: I understood the different data types and their purposes quite well.
-I also used the mathematical operations well, as they were the same as Python.
+Strengths: I gained a solid understanding of the various data types and their purposes.
+I also applied the mathematical operators effectively, as they are the same to those in Python.

 Weaknesses: I had trouble understanding 'for' loops as they required much more syntax than in Python.
 I would also often forget to end my lines in semicolons, which would lead to many errors.